 The biggest trick about email is that it gives you the feeling you’ve done something.
 Every time you open an email, your head lights up like a Christmas tree.

 Can you imagine sitting outside your snail mail mailbox and opening it up twenty times a day?
-That’s a waste of time.
+What a waste of time!